How Blood Glucose and Insulin Levels Affect Focus and Concentration

 The long-term consequences of insulin resistance can be severe.
 Beyond the immediate impact on focus and concentration, persistent insulin resistance can lead to more serious cognitive impairments over time.
 As the brain becomes increasingly deprived of glucose, the risk of developing dementia and other cognitive disorders rises.
 The cumulative effect of poorly managed blood glucose levels may also accelerate the brain’s aging process, leading to earlier onset of cognitive decline.

-Dietary Strategies for Stable Blood Sugar Levels
+Diet Strategies for Stable Blood Sugar

 One of the best dietary strategies is to focus on low glycemic index (GI) foods, which are absorbed slowly into the bloodstream, helping to maintain stable blood glucose levels.
 These include whole grains like oats and brown rice, legumes such as lentils and chickpeas, and non-starchy vegetables like leafy greens and broccoli.
 These foods help prevent the rapid rise in blood sugar that is often followed by a crash, keeping your brain supplied with a steady flow of glucose for optimal cognitive function.